Can I afford to buy a home?

 • People get money for the deposit from a range of places:

-• The interest rate you pay on your mortgage will depend on how much deposit you put down.
+• You mortgage interest rates.
+The mortgage rate you may get access will depend on factors like how much deposit you put down and your credit score.

 • You also have the choice between a fixed rate or variable rate mortgage and the term of the mortgage which affect your monthly repayments.
 See our guide on types of mortgages for more detail on the different mortgage options to consider and how this affect your monthly mortgage payments.